Book of Dimma: Provenance

-Among the later owners, it belonged to William Meagher, a Catholic priest in Roscrea, then to his descendant Philip Meagher, a priest in Nenagh.Meagher lent it to Dr Thomas Harrison, who sold it without permission to Henry Monck Mason, a librarian at the King's Inns society in Dublin, some time before 1816.
+Among the later owners, it belonged to William Meagher, a Catholic priest in Roscrea, then to his descendant Philip Meagher, a priest in Nenagh.
+Meagher lent it to Dr Thomas Harrison, who sold it without permission to Henry Monck Mason, a librarian at the King's Inns society in Dublin, sometime before 1816.
 He was presented to the Royal Irish Academy on 24 May 1819.
 It was purchased by Sir William Betham before 1826 and he himself attempted to auction it on 4 July 1830.
 He finally ceded the manuscript to Trinity College on 29 March 1836.